tarwn/lessthandot-hugo/blogs/content/posts/2008-10-27-structuremap-2-5-has-been-released.md

 **The new functionality in StructureMap 2.5:**

   * Completely revamped Assembly scanning options
-  * Cleaner, more predictable way to initialize a Container.&#160; StructureMapConfiguration is now deprecated, please use ObjectFactory.Initialize().
+  * Cleaner, more predictable way to initialize a Container.
+StructureMapConfiguration is now deprecated, please use ObjectFactory.Initialize().
   * Optional setter injection
   * All new abilities to query the configuration of a Container
   * The ability to use StructureMap with ZERO Xml or attributes by default